danielsolin/articles/DS.Articles.AsyncSyncPlugin/README.md

 Yes — it’s possible to get asynchronous behavior inside a synchronous Dataverse plugin.
 You just need to offload the parallel work to something that’s allowed to perform threading and asynchronous operations.
-In this case, that something is an Azure Function (but again - it does not have to be), which can run the workload in parallel and return the result synchronously to the plugin.
+In this case, that something is an Azure Function (but again - it could be something else), which can run the workload in parallel and return the result synchronously to the plugin.